LegischBeatz/newsbot/README.md

 1. Update `config.ini` with your API keys and RSS feeds.
 2. Fetch articles with `python news_fetcher.py`.
 3. Post the latest article by running `python main.py`.
+4. Browse articles in your browser with `python webapp.py`.

 ---